US PFAS Phaseout Bill Proposes Sweeping Ban Under Forever Chemical Regulation Act 2026

 If enacted, the Forever Chemical Regulation Act would reshape the US chemicals landscape.
 Manufacturers must accelerate R&D into alternatives, while downstream users face urgent reformulation and procurement shifts.
 Financial exposure may increase due to liability provisions, including expanded rights for damages linked to hazardous substance exposure.
 Investors and insurers are likely to reassess PFAS-related risks.

-Outlook for PFAS regulation
+Outlook For PFAS Regulation

 The bill reflects growing political momentum to address PFAS contamination, often termed “forever chemicals” due to their persistence and bioaccumulation.
 While still subject to legislative debate, the proposal signals a tightening regulatory trajectory that aligns with global efforts to restrict PFAS use and emissions.